Therapeutic Plasma Exchange · Plasmapheresis · Scottsdale, Arizona

 The Questions to Ask Any TPE Clinic

-- 1What plasma volume do you exchange per session — and how is that calculated for my body?
+- 1What percentage of my calculated plasma volume do you exchange, and how is it calculated for my body?

 - 2How long does a session take?